giovanniboscu/continuous-section-field/docs/aes/draft-eg.md

 The author thanks the developers of `sectionproperties` for providing an open finite-element section-analysis ecosystem that can be used in validation and interoperability workflows.

-## Declaration of competing interest

-The author declares that there are no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

 ## Funding

 This research received no external funding.

----
+# Declaration of competing interest

+The author declares no competing interests.

+# Funding

+This research received no external funding.

-## Declaration of generative AI and AI-assisted technologies in the manuscript preparation process
+# Declaration of generative AI and AI-assisted technologies in the manuscript preparation process

-During the preparation of this work, the author used ChatGPT and Claude for drafting assistance, copy-editing, and code-review suggestions.
-After using these tools, the author reviewed, edited, and validated the content as needed and takes full responsibility for the scientific claims, software implementation, and manuscript.

-## CRediT author statement

-Giovanni Boscu: Conceptualization, Methodology, Software, Validation, Formal analysis, Writing – original draft, Writing – review and editing, Visualization.
+During manuscript preparation, generative AI-assisted tools were used to support language editing, clarity checking, and structural revision of author-prepared text.
+The author reviewed, revised, and approved all content and takes full responsibility for the final manuscript.
+No generative AI tools were used to generate research data, perform numerical analyses, create results, or produce evidential figures.

 ## References